RZEROSTERN/editorjs-flutter/README.md

 I want to say thank you to all collaborators on this development.
 Kudos for you :D

 @Dhi13man - Flutter 2 compatibility and Null Safety.
+@mnomanmemon - H1 to H6 behavior for the framework.

 # Want to Collaborate?
 Please send me a message to Twitter (@RZEROSTERN) or an email to marco.ramirez@rzerocorp.com for getting in touch.